-Puts(S, I)
+Gets(S) returns the next item.
+Some streams give an error if Endofs(S) is true before the call, and others just wait for the next item.

-returns the next item; error if Endofs(S) is true before the call.
+writes I into the stream as the next item; error if the stream is Puts(S, I)

-writes I into the stream as the next item; error if the stream is read-only, if there is no more space or if there is some hardware problem.
+read-only, if there is no more space or if there is some hardware problem.